iabhi7/iabhi7.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

-<p>I am presently working as a Deep Learning Researcher at a startup company CVEDIA.
-Well, we are as fun a company as it can get, to start with, we are 30 people from 18 different countries.
-I handle the Deep Learning research at CVEDIA.
-Researching on how to bridge the gap between the synthetic data and real data, have worked on different senor modularity and network quantization and optimization.<br/>
+<p>Hello there!
+I am a deep learning researcher with over 6 years of experience building cutting-edge deep learning products and scaling startups.
+I have successfully led teams from ideation to production, bridging the gap between scientific concepts and practical implementation.

+Throughout my career, I have honed my skills in working with diverse teams, motivating and empowering them to achieve success.
+I possess technical expertise in deep 2D/3D networks, sensor modalities, network quantization, and optimization, which has helped me deliver state-of-the-art products that push the boundaries of deep learning.

+In addition to my technical prowess, I am committed to sharing knowledge and mentoring the next generation of deep learning experts.
+I believe in inspiring and educating others, which is why I have launched a personal website where I can share my experiences and insights with the world.

+I take pride in my creativity, precision, and attention to detail, which are essential qualities that have helped me deliver exceptional results consistently.
+My passion for innovation and my unwavering dedication to my craft have earned me a reputation as a force to be reckoned with in the world of AI.

+I look forward to continuing my work in the field of deep learning and to making an impact in the lives of people around the world.</p>

+<p>I was the founding enginner at London based startup, Sylvera, I was one of the first employee and helped developed products for ARR, IFM and REDD frameworks.<br/>

-Previously, I worked with Predible Health as Deep Learning Scientist (who am I kidding, I was an Engineer, Scientist just looks good on the job-letter).
+Previously, I worked with CVEDIA, handling the Deep Learning Research for them and before that at Predible Health as Deep Learning Scientist (who am I kidding, I was an Engineer, Scientist just looks good on the job-letter).
 I worked on the the research and development of Predible's core Imaging platform wherein I built state of the art vessel segmentation algorithms/models (till date, one of my proudest work).
 Head over to my resume for some more details.<br/>

 An avid speaker, I love the open-source community and spreading the little knowledge that I have.
 I have been speaker at different conferences namely MuPy, PyCon, DataHack Submit, IIT-Bombay tech fest, Kongu University, SMVDU and a few more.</p>